 The Texas judicial system takes allegations of perjury very seriously.
 Jail time and fines are a possibility for individuals who violate Texas perjury laws and plenty of people have found themselves behind bars:

 Not only that, perjury in Texas is a crime of moral turpitude, which means the public generally considers it morally wrong.
-Individuals convicted of crimes of moral turpitude can face additional hardships, such employment, housing, and immigration issues.
+Individuals convicted of crimes of moral turpitude can face additional hardships, such as employment, housing, and immigration issues.

-During a criminal proceeding, prosecutors and their investigators may suspect that a witness’ testimony is not true and view evidence or cross-check testimony to see if they can catch the witness in a lie.
+During a criminal proceeding, prosecutors and their investigators may suspect that a witness’s testimony is not true and view evidence or cross-check testimony to see if they can catch the witness in a lie.
 Other times, the witness may even admit during questioning that they made a false statement.

 In most cases, an individual will not be arrested on the spot.
 It could take weeks or months for officials to investigate and try to prove that the witness intentionally lied.